HasanKhadd0ur/GeoLocationInference/README.md

 A system for extracting, disambiguating, and mapping location mentions from Arabic social media texts.

 ---
+* note this dataset is for  the Location Inference from Text
+*
 ## General statistics

 ### dataset heat map